 - Planning for transition: what to think about.

-- Being fully involved.
+- Being fully involved in the transition.

 - Having the right information.